902 KAR 20:400. Limited services clinics.

 (c) Provide episodic treatment for an acute exacerbation of a chronic condition that does not rise to the level of an emergency;

-(5)(a) If the cabinet receives a request from an individual representing a clinic or the clinic’s management entity for modification of the list of services established in subsection (3) of this section, the cabinet shall appoint and convene an advisory committee.
+(7)(a) If the cabinet receives a request from an individual for modification of any part of this administrative regulation, the cabinet shall appoint and convene an advisory committee within sixty (60) calendar days of receiving the request.

 (b) The committee shall include at least one (1) representative from the: